A, B, C, No Credit Policy

 At the completion of the semester, students with averages lower than C- will receive a “No Credit” (NC) for the course.
 NC is not a punitive grade; it does not affect a student’s GPA.
 It simply means that the student needs to repeat the course until he or she earns at least a C-.

 A statement explaining the ABC, No Credit policy needs to appear on your course policy.

-See Course Policy Statements for the official wording.
+See the course policy in OSM for the official wording.

 A 90-100 Excellent, brilliant